dmidlo/histdata.com-tools/README.md

                         already running
   --submit-only         submit the orchestration job without waiting for its
                         result
+  --no-overlap          refuse submission when an active matching scheduled
+                        job already exists in this runtime workspace --schedule-key SCHEDULE_KEY
+                        stable logical key used by --no-overlap for scheduled jobs
   --keep-runtime        leave a runtime started by this command running after
                         the job completes
   --no-keep-runtime     stop a runtime started by this command after waited